xiangxinyue/xiangxinyue.github.io/about.md

 ## Experience

+**Research Asstant Part Time, Zhejiang University, Aug 2021 - Present.**

+- Remote working.

+- NLP, LSTM, RNNs.

+- Chinese Academy of Sciences.

+- Zhejiang Provincial Government funding.

+**Research Asstant Part Time, Carnegie Mellon University, May 2021 - Present.**

+- Remote working.

+- Focus on GitHub code review comments analysis.

+- Applying Machine Learning such as Semi-Supervised Learning combine with NLP.

+- Using snorkel library by Stanford to develop the comment analyst project.

-**Software Developer Intern Full Time, NetEase, Mar 2021 - Present**
+**Software Developer Intern Full Time, NetEase, Mar 2021 - July 2021**

 - Based in the Research Institute, focus on the IoT(Internet of Things).

-- Front-end development of Web and Mobile Application.

-- Cloud Computing, Big Data, Industry Internet.
+- Front-end development of Web and Mobile Application within Cloud Computing, Big Data, Industry Internet fields.

-**Research Asstant Part Time, Carnegie Mellon University, May 2021 - Present.**

-- Software Engineering.

-- Machine Learning.

-- Semi-Supervised Learning.

-- NLP.
+- Experienced in software development specifically h5 small app and web application using ReactJS, antDesign/antDesign-Mobile, react-router, redux + redux-thunk, webpack, babel.

 **Software Developer Coop Full Time, Willowglen Systems, Sep 2020 - Apr 2021**

-- Developing on SCADACOM System (supervisory control and data acquisition) with backend C++ and frontend JavaScript.
+- Developed on SCADACOM System (supervisory control and data acquisition) with backend C++ and frontend JavaScript.

-- Implementing business logics and functions that have been directly applied in multiple metro lines, water/power/gas pipelines such as Vancouver Skytrain and New York JFK airport transportation line.
+- Implemented business logics and functions that have been directly applied in multiple metro lines, water/power/gas pipelines such as Vancouver Skytrain and New York JFK airport transportation line.

-- Fixing bugs and writing documents for the system, testing using the Python script.
+- Fixed bugs and writing documents for the system, testing using the Python script.

+- OOP development experience (C++ and JavaScript) with an understanding of unit testing & Test-Driven Development (TDD).

+- Experienced with machine learning software and tools (Tensorflow, PyTorch).

+- Experienced in software development using python, bash; Qt 4+; React, jQuery, NodeJS; Redis / Redis Streams; Docker; MongoDB, MySQL; CentOS.

 **Research Asstant - Software Developer & Machine Learning Enginner Part Time, Faculty of Medicine & Dentistry UAlberta, Dec 2019 - Mar 2021.**

-- As part of the Cognitive Neuroscience Lab, researched topics related to voice classifications and audio loss.

-- Supervised by Dr. Bill Hodgetts, Dr. Jacqueline Cummine, and Ph.D student Kulpreet Cheema.
+- As part of the Cognitive Neuroscience Lab, Neuroscience, and Mental Health Institute.
+Researched topics related to voice classifications, audio loss, and cognitive science.
+Supervised by Dr. Bill Hodgetts, Dr. Jacqueline Cummine, and Ph.D. student Kulpreet Cheema.

+- Developed application of Machine Learning in audiology.
+Used the CNN network to train a voice classification model with TensorFlow and Keras.

+- Wrote a paper about voice classification in the audiology field and the paper got accepted by Applied Sciences https://www.mdpi.com/2076-3417/11/12/5659.

-- Designed and developed a literacy training web application for a non-profit organization using React, Redux, and jQuery.
+- Designed and developed a literacy training web application using React, Redux, and jQuery.

-- Implemented the google login authentication system with Firebase that has reached more than 100 users.
+- Implemented the google login authentication system with Firebase at the first time.
+Due to the user experience, transferred to the backend to use the Node.js, MongoDB, and AWS.

-- Established and managed the deployment on Heroku.

-- Transferred the backend to use the Node.js and MongoDB.

-**Software Automation Engineer Consultant, HLH LLP Chartered Professional Accountants.
-June 2020 - Sep 2020**

-- Robotic Automation Processing.

-- Windows UI Automation API.

-- UI Path Automation Process Development.

-- Quickbooks, Sage, Tax Prep, CCH iFirm, CCH Documents.
+- Current Architecture: Language using JavaScript, HTML, and CSS; Frontend using React.js, Redux.js, Material-UI; Backend using Node.js, Express.js, Passport.js, Mongoose.js; Database using MongoDB, AWS S3; Dev tools using Postman, Google-OAuth2.0, Herokuapp.

 **Software Developer & Machine Learning Specialist Intern, Revere Technologies, Oct 2019 - May 2020.**